-Assisted Reading, Rereading & Comprehension: word study to text level correspondence, pacing, moving up a text level based on concept of word ability, echo reading as support, prosody echo, factual and inferential comprehension work, modeling short, full sentence replies, repetition of high utility vocabulary in text for ELLs.
+Assisted Reading, Rereading & Comprehension: word study to text level correspondence, pacing, moving up a text level based on concept of word ability, echo reading as support, prosody echo, repetition of high utility vocabulary in text for ELLs.

 Clinic: each participant has the opportunity to tutor one or more students under the supervision of mentors.
 Tutoring sessions are followed by discussion of relevant instructional issues (e.g., pacing, text level, sight word development) and opportunities for questions, remodeling, and clarification.